What is colorectal cancer?

 Stage IV colon cancer

-In this stage, surgery is not possible in majority of the cases considering the metastasis of the disease.
+In this stage, surgery is not possible in majority of the cases considering the spread of the disease.
 However if the size of the metastasis is small and is excisable, surgery may be planned in such cases at the discretion of the surgeon.

 Operations such as diverting colostomy may be required in patients with obstructed colon or perforated colon.
-In this procedure, the colon is cut above the level of the cancer and the end is attached to an opening in the skin on the abdomen to allow waste out.

 CHEMOTHERAPY REGIMENS USED IN COLORECTAL CANCER

 - 5-FU with leucovorin